CSS Manassas: Service history

 Commissioned as a Confederate privateer on 12 September 1861, Manassas was seized soon afterwards by Flag Officer George N. Hollins, CSN, for use in the lower Mississippi River.
 With Lieutenant A. F. Warley, CSN, in command, she participated in Flag Officer Hollins' surprise attack on the Federal blockading squadron at Head of Passes on 12 October 1861, the action being known as the Battle of the Head of Passes.
 In the action Manassas rammed USS Richmond, but the impact was partly absorbed by a coal barge tied alongside.
 Manassas, however, suffered the loss of her iron prow and smokestack(s) and had one of her two engines unseated from its mounts, temporarily putting it out of commission.
 She managed to retire under heavy fire from USS Preble and Richmond, whose shells glanced off her armor.
 Two months after this engagement, Manassas was purchased for direct ownership and re-commissioned in the CSN by the Confederate Government.

 Under Lieutenant Warley, CSS Manassas joined the force of Captain John K. Mitchell, CSN, commanding Confederate naval forces in the lower Mississippi.
 She participated in the Battle of Forts Jackson and St. Philip, during which Commodore David Farragut, USN, on his way to New Orleans, ran his fleet past the Confederate forts of Fort Jackson and Fort St. Philip.
 In the action Manassas attempted to ram USS Pensacola, which turned in time to avoid the heavy blow and delivered a full broadside at close range.
 Manassas then ran into more murderous fire from the whole line of the Union fleet.
 She then charged USS Mississippi and delivered a long glancing blow to her hull, also firing her single cannon as she rammed.
 Next she rammed USS Brooklyn, again firing her cannon, injuring her deeply, but not fatally.

 After this action Manassas followed the Union fleet quietly for a while, but as she drew closer Mississippi furiously turned on her and made an attempt to ram the ironclad.
 Manassas managed to dodge the blow but ran aground in the process.
 Her crew managed to escape as Mississippi poured heavy broadsides into the stranded Confederate ram.
 Now on fire, Manassas slipped off the bank and drifted down the river past the Union mortar flotilla.
 Commander David Dixon Porter, USN, in command of the mortar boats, tried to save her as an engineering curiosity, but Manassas exploded and immediately plunged under water, a total loss.
+In 1981, the National Underwater and Marine Agency located the suspected wreckage of the Manassas under a current levee on the bank of the Mississippi.

 Years after the war, in the book Battles and Leaders of the Civil War, there was a claim that a Manassas crewman was knocked off the ironclad by a Union sailor; however Lieutenant Warley reported no casualties among his Manassas crew in an official report dated 13 August 1863.